seleniumbase/SeleniumBase/README.md

 self.execute_script('''document.body.innerHTML = \"%s\"''' % referral_link)
 self.click("a.analytics")  # Clicks the generated button
 ```

 (Due to popular demand, this traffic generation example has been baked into SeleniumBase with the ``self.generate_referral(start_page, end_page)`` and the ``self.generate_traffic(start_page, end_page, loops)`` methods.)

-<h4>Using deferred asserts:</h4>
+🔵 Using deferred asserts:

-Let's say you want to verify multiple different elements on a web page in a single test, but you don't want the test to fail until you verified several elements at once so that you don't have to rerun the test to find more missing elements on the same page.
+<p>Let's say you want to verify multiple different elements on a web page in a single test, but you don't want the test to fail until you verified several elements at once so that you don't have to rerun the test to find more missing elements on the same page.
 That's where deferred asserts come in.
-Here's the example:
+Here's the example:</p>

 ```python
 from seleniumbase import BaseCase